SeekeOluDaniel/Crowdfunding_ETL/README.md

     This step is done to load the transformed data into Postgres Database.
 For doing this first we are creating ERD diagrams(crowdfunding_db_ERD.PNG) and generating schema(crowdfunding_db_schema.sql) by using the CSV file data obtained in Step 2.

+### Collaborators:
-### Collaborators: Olu-Daniel, OmoSeeke and Sharma, Neha.
+Olu-Daniel, Omoseeke and Sharma, Neha.